Technology Management - 2018-19 Graduate Catalog

 The time required to complete the program varies from four to five semesters of full-time study.
 Part-time students must adjust their schedule for completion accordingly.

 The Master of Technology Management program consists of four components.
-Specific courses that meet the component requirements are selected by the student in consultation with and approval of the graduate advisor.
+Specific courses that meet the component requirements are selected by the student in consultation with and approval of the graduate coordinator in the selected specialization.
 The four components are:

 - The technology core (six credits) consists of course work in engineering economics and project management;